 I tend to go for simple recipes first thing in the morning.
-Smoothies, muesli, maybe some eggs and bacon.
-And In January I’m less inclined to go the smoothie route because, well, I’m freezing all the time.
-Seriously, All.
-The.
-Time.
+Smoothies, yogurt with some granola, maybe eggs on an English muffin if I’m feeling extra motivated.
+In winter, I’m less inclined to go the smoothie route because I’m freezing all the time.

 - 1 1/2 teaspoons ground cinnamon